Recipe for oatmeal cookies, just with a banana twist.

-The freezer helps.
-Just wash the bananas, then let ripen naturally on the counter or in a paper bag.
+The freezer can help!
+To keep ripe bananas on hand all the time, just wash the bananas, then let them ripen naturally on the counter or in a paper bag.
 Once the skins turn dark, tuck the bananas into a freezer bag, right in their black jackets, and freeze.
 When you’re ready to bake, just thaw as many as needed in a container for an hour before using.

 BANANA OATMEAL COOKIES